 Phishing with friends

-OCCU - 09.13.2016
+OCCU - 11.19.2024

-Unfortunately, this type of phishing takes place all over the cyberspace, not just Facebook.
+Unfortunately, this type of phishing takes place all over the internet, not just Facebook.
 The scam spreads because people are not aware of it.
 To protect you from this type of scam, we recommend the following:

 Check the URL

-Before entering your login credentials or any other personal information into a website be sure you recognize the URL in the browser.
+Before entering your login credentials or any other personal information into a website, be sure you recognize the URL in the browser.
 If you’re unsure, reach out to the organization or navigate to the website on your own by typing in the correct website domain again.
-Also, verify the domain is secure.
+Also, verify that the domain is secure.

 Protect your device

-Keep your malware, firewalls, and virus protection up to date.
+Keep your malware, firewalls and virus protection up to date.
 If you have a Mac, don’t trust the myth that you are immune.
 All devices need protection.
-If your computer has been infected with a virus, you need to run anti-virus software to keep your information secure.
+If your computer has been infected with a virus, you need to run antivirus software to keep your information secure.

 Log out